WebOfTrustInfo/rwot10-buenosaires/topics-and-advance-readings/glossary-primer.md

 __Hub:__ A datastore where objects are signed by a digital identity and accessible through unique global identifiers.
 See also ["Hubs"](https://nbviewer.jupyter.org/github/WebOfTrustInfo/rebooting-the-web-of-trust-fall2016/blob/master/final-documents/hubs.pdf) and ["Identity Hub Attestation Flows and Components"](https://nbviewer.jupyter.org/github/WebOfTrustInfo/rebooting-the-web-of-trust-spring2018/blob/master/final-documents/identity-hub-attestations.pdf).

-__Identifier:__ A proxy for identity that is used as a label to refer to the entity being represented.
+__Identifier:__ A label that refers to an entity and can be used to establish or maintain an identity.
 For example, a name or UID.

-__Identity:__ Identity is a conceptual construct that enables the differentiation between distinct entities that are individually considered to be unique.
+__Identity:__ A conceptual construct that enables the differentiation between distinct entities that are individually considered to be unique, but which may possess class or group characteristics.
+An identity gives these entities the ability to interact as peers in collaborative or competitive ways.
 An identity is not the entity that it represents.

-__Identity, Digital:__ A digital representation of identity.
+__Identity, Digital:__ A digital representation of an entity, managed by digital tools, over which that entity has personal or delegated control.

-__Identity, Functional:__ A model for identity that says, "identity is how we recognize, remember, and ultimately respond to specific people and things."
+__Identity, Functional:__ How we recognize, remember, and respond to specific people and things.
 See also ["A Primer on Functional Identity"](https://github.com/WebOfTrustInfo/rwot9/blob/master/topics-and-advance-readings/functional-identity-primer.md).

 __Issuer:__ Someone who asserts claims and issues them in credentials.